zaihebian/Customer-Support-Q-A-Chatbot/data_clean/H&B Marketplace FAQs – Help Centre.md

-# H&B Marketplace FAQs – Help Centre
+# H&B Marketplace FAQs

-H&B Marketplace FAQs – Help Centre
+H&B Marketplace FAQs
 ## What is Holland & Barrett Marketplace?
 We are partnering with trusted brands so we can bring you even more of the health and wellness products they are searching for.
 These brands will be offering a wider selection of products through Marketplace on our website.
 ## Who fulfils marketplace orders?